-The Respondent had \$318 million and \$300 million deficit balances for 2009 and 2008, respectively, relating to the Respondent's participation in the CSX cash management plan.
-The amounts are included in Payables to Affiliated Companies in the Schedule 200.
+The Respondent had a \$233 million receivable in 2010 and a \$318 million payable in 2009 relating to the Respondent's participation in the CSX cash management plan.
+The receivable in 2010 is included in Receivables from Affiliated Companies and the payable in 2009 is included in Payables to Affiliated Companies in the Schedule 200.
 Under this plan, excess cash is advanced to CSX for investment and CSX makes cash funds available to its subsidiaries as needed for use in their operations.
 The Respondent and CSX are committed to repay all amounts due each other on demand should circumstances require.
-The companies are charged for borrowings or compensated for investments based on the short-term applicable Federal rate, which was 0.69% and 1.36% as of the end of 2009 and 2008, respectively.
-Net interest expense related to this plan was \$3 million and \$17 million in 2009 and 2008, respectively.
+The companies are charged for borrowings or compensated for investments based on the short-term applicable Federal rate, which was 0.32% and 0.69% as of the end of 2010 and 2009, respectively.
+Net interest expense related to this plan was \$0 and \$3 million in 2010 and 2009, respectively.